 Company culture should be a huge consideration when you are looking for a job.
 Why?
 Because it is the very essence of a company and work environment that underpins it.
 It includes the way employees (you, in our case) are treated, what is expected of them and what is offered to them.
 It is immensely important to research the culture of any company you are interested in, as an unhealthy culture not only affects you at work but also has adverse effects on your personal life.
 A toxic workplace can affect you mentally, physically and emotionally.

 A healthy organisational culture, on the other hand, will keep you engaged, happy and productive.
 How productive, you ask?
 Quite a lot!
-Engaged employees are roughly 22% more productive than people who are disengaged due to a toxic corporate culture.
+Engaged employees are more productive than people who are disengaged due to a toxic corporate culture.
 Being engaged can also result in increased cognitive ability and faster problem solving.

 A healthy company culture, on the other hand, will keep you engaged, happy and productive.